Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 - Using the `HAVING` clause requires the `GROUP BY` clause to be specified and conditions must not refer to non-aggregated fields.
 - Aliases can be used in the `WHERE`, `GROUP BY`, `ORDER BY` and `HAVING` clauses, as long as the alias doesn't conflict with a column name in one of the selected tables.
+- If an integer is specified in the `GROUP BY` clause, it represents a 1-based position in the select list.
+The corresponding expression from the select list is used as the grouping expression.

 ## JOIN restrictions